 * Do NOT bring outfits that you don't love!
-I can't tell you how many women bring outfits then tell me, "I really don't like the way I look in this one, but I'll leave it up to you."
 If you don't like the outfit, you won't like photos of you in the outfit.
 Leave it at home!

 *If opting for lingerie, I recommend going to a local lingerie boudoir to have yourself properly fitted.
+Maison Close is an amazing lingerie shop in Soho that offers all Brooklyn Boudoir clients 30% off their purchase, and will help find the right lingerie for you.
+Sugar Cookies in Chelsea is another great option for personalized help.
 OR if you're interested in online ordering, True & Co has a really amazingly helpful website and quiz that will help you determine what styles and sizes work best for you.

-*Structured pieces and solids look great on camera, as well as items with texture, and those that fit snugly, without pinching your skin.
+*Structured pieces and solids look great on camera.
+So do items with texture, and those that fit snugly, without pinching your skin.

 *If wearing thigh-highs, buy them 1-2 sizes TOO BIG according to the chart on the back!
 Buying them in a size that supposedly "fits" according to the package size chart will likely result in the stockings giving a bit of thigh muffin top.
 We can get them to stay up for each pose, or you can wear a garter belt to keep them from slipping.

 *Have several outfits and accessories picked out and we can go through them together before you shoot to determine what will photograph best.
 We will typically have time for 3 different outfits in a one & a half hour session -- 1 for every 30 minutes.
 If you're nervous, feel free to bring one "beauty" outfit to start with.
 This can be a low cut sparkly dress, or a curve hugging bodysuit with a flowy skirt.
-I often recommend the first look being a beauty look for those clients who are a bit more modest or extremely nervous for their session.
-This will get you comfortable in front of the camera before you start losing articles of clothing!
+We’ll shoot the more covered up looks first so you can get comfortable in front of the camera before you start losing articles of clothing!

 *Try to incorporate a variety of pieces into your wardrobe selections.
 Having 5 different bra & panty sets won't allow for a whole lot of variety in your photos.
 Rather, have something formal, something casual, something super textured and fun, something black and sleek... you get the idea.
 You can add on additional 30 minute sets for extra outfits if the schedule allows!
 Just ask for details.

-*Most colors photograph well.
-Some that do not always photograph well are fluorescent colors and sometimes red & turquoise.
+*Most colors photograph well EXCEPT fluorescent colors and sometimes orange & turquoise.
 If you like red, look for a deeper red - something not too bright.
 Black is always classic and looks good on everyone.

 *Make sure your wardrobe selections aren't wrinkled, and please cut all the tags off your sheer lingerie!